Skip to main content

 System properties override all other settings

--Dname=value pairs passed to the Gwen CLI as system properties have topmost precedence and will always override ALL other settings.
+-Dname=value pairs passed to Gwen as system properties have topmost precedence and will always override ALL other settings.

 You can maintain settings and override internal defaults at various levels as described here.